St Joseph's School - A Catholic Voluntary Academy

 At St Joseph’s School, we are Readers!
 We want our children to love reading and books!
 They will have no limits to their ambitions and have opportunities to grow up to be librarians, authors, screen writers, editors and teachers.
 Through our teaching of Phonics, we provide purposeful learning to explore, appreciate and understand the creative world of books, and how reading can help to develop skills across all areas of the curriculum.
 Pupils at St Joseph’s are able to explore the relationship between sounds, words and sentences to develop a secure knowledge of reading.

-At St Joseph’s, we use the Read, Write Inc programme to build understanding of phonics sounds and to develop early reading skills.
+At St Joseph’s we use the Read, Write Inc programme to build understanding of phonics sounds, and to develop early reading skills.
 Children from nursery have access to phonics teaching in class and have the opportunity to practise these skills in provision across the Early Years.
-We intend for the Read, Write Inc programme to be accessible and successful for every reader in our school so we have adapted the scheme to meet the needs of the children at St Joseph’s.
+We intend for the Read, Write Inc programme to be accessible and successful for every reader in our school whilst keeping fidelity to the scheme as a whole.

-Every child is supported to achieve one step progress in the progression of stages on the Read, Write Inc programme so that they will have completed the programme by the end of the autumn term in Year 2.
+Every child is supported to achieve one step progress in the progression of stages on the Read, Write Inc programme so that they will have completed the programme during Year 2.

 Implementation Statement - Phonics